richardss/bash_script/README.md

 #Welcome!
 ##
 Welcome in my first repository!
-Any suggestions or corrections are welcome cheers
+Any suggestions or corrections are welcome \n cheers